wuzzuw/althea-chain/contrib/wuz/bin/README.txt

 Note that currently this script can run not as root.
 If we add the LED stuff then we need to run as root.

+to run unjailme.exp you'll need to run the following command:

+sudo apt-get install expect